 Rafflesia is called the "smelly flower" or "corpse flower", due to its strong distasteful odour, which is said to resemble rotting meat.
 The flower utilizes this smell to attract flies and other carrion-eating insects, which then aid in pollination and reproduction.

 Everything was great!!
 Our guide was veryyy good he knew places where rafflesia grew so we were lucky to see it.
 He gave us a lot of information about the nature.
 Many thanks for a such a nice trek!!!!

 -- Polina, Russia --

-But Rafflesia is special for more reasons than just te flower's large size and unappealing smell.
+But Rafflesia is special for more reasons than just the flower's large size and unappealing smell.
 It's one of the rarest flowers in the world.
-Unfortunately, Rafflesia has been placed on the endangered floral species list.
+To the extent that, unfortunately, Rafflesia has had to be placed on the endangered floral species list.